fastoch/Docker-and-K8s/README.md

 ## Loosely Coupled Systems in Microservices

-In a microservices architecture, functionalities are exposed through APIs (Application Programming Interfaces), which reduces the bound between services.
+In a microservices architecture, functionalities are exposed through APIs (Application Programming Interfaces),
+which means systems (or sub-systems) are loosely coupled in comparison to the strong bound they share in a monolithic architecture.

 In the context of microservices, **loosely coupled systems** refer to an architectural design where individual services operate independently,
 allowing changes in one service without necessitating changes in others.